 The video lower within this article of magic circle exercises can help you get started.
-When used correctly, the magic circle is a resistance ring that can help shape and firm the muscles of the human body.
+When used correctly, the magic circle is a resistance ring that can help shape and firm the human body’s muscles.

 Pilates is a specific type of body conditioning that includes calisthenics.

-These calisthenic movements provide opportunities to create length in the body and improve alignment of the spine.
+These calisthenic movements provide opportunities to create length in the body and improve spine alignment.

-The magic circle is a resistance ring of pliable metal that is padded and has handles.
-It’s a tool to help deepen those calisthenics so that they provide even more results.
+The magic circle is a resistance ring of pliable metal padded with handles.
+It’s a tool to help deepen calisthenics to provide even more results.

-In the realm of exercise systems, Pilates is regarded by most as comparatively safe and therapeutic, and so is often recommended by doctors, exercise physiologists, and physical therapists – particularly for people over the age of 50.
+In the realm of exercise systems, Pilates is regarded by most as comparatively safe and therapeutic and is often recommended by doctors, exercise physiologists, and physical therapists – particularly for people over 50.

 What makes the magic circle especially useful is that – as tension is applied to the circle – the circle, in return, provides increased resistance to the muscles.